shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

     To include a new EVM-compatible chain in {{config.extra.arcana.product_name}}'s default pre-configured list, {{config.extra.arcana.company_name}} collaborates strategically with the chain's team/community.
 While we can add any such chain, our approach aims to increase the {{config.extra.arcana.product_name}} adoption and maximize our reach and engagement within the chain's development community.

+!!! info "Non-EVM chain support"

+      We are working on supporting other non-EVM chains besides **Solana** in the upcoming releases.
+For e.g., Cosmos, Near, TON, and Algorand.

+#### Gasless Networks

 ### {{config.extra.arcana.gasless_sdk_name}}

  The {{config.extra.arcana.company_name}} SDKs are powered by Biconomy support the same blockchain networks as Biconomy.
 See {% include "./text-snippets/biconomy/gasless_supported_networks.md" %} for details.
 Note that these networks may be a subset of the ones supported by the {{config.extra.arcana.wallet_name}} and the {{config.extra.arcana.sdk_name}}.